Frequently Asked Questions

 Individual faculty members will decide how to conduct their online classes.
 They will contact their students to let them know more about what is to come.
 Check your UTEP email account regularly!

-The Center for Instructional Design has offered its Teaching Online Academy to all instructors in April, May and June 2020 to prepare them for Maymester and summer courses.
+The Center for Instructional Design has offered its Teaching Online Academy to all instructors through June 2020 to prepare them for summer courses.
 Faculty and graduate students may register HERE.

 Advice, feedback and encouragement from faculty ambassadors and instructional designers is available anytime through the Remote Teaching Blackboard Community.
 On-demand help is available Monday-Friday from 8 a.m. to noon and again from 1 p.m. to 5 p.m.
 Log in to Blackboard, click on Organizations, then click on UTEP Remote Teaching to receive step-by-step instruction.